Scheduled MonumentsEnglandWhite Sheet camp

 What is White Sheet camp?

-White Sheet camp is a Neolithic causewayed enclosure located near Fontmell Magna in Dorset, approximately two miles south of the Wiltshire border.
+White Sheet camp is a Neolithic causewayed enclosure located near Fontmell Magna in Dorset, close to the Wiltshire border.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005690.

 Who is responsible for protecting White Sheet camp?